L-Blondy/up-fetch/README.md

 }))
 ```

-Since the upfetch options extend the fetch api options, anything that can be done with fetch can also be done with upfetch.
+Since **`up` extends the provided fetch API options**, anything that can be done with fetch can also be done with upfetch.

 ```ts
 // the baseUrl and Authorization header can be omitted